 The coasteering starts from the Cornish Wave offices on Fore Street in central Newquay.
 You’ll then make your way to a nearby headland a few minutes walk away where the adventure begins.

 You’ll get to discover lots of hidden nooks and crannies as you coasteer your way around this dramatic stretch of coastline.
+Click here to learn more and book your spot.

 6. Shellfish Skills and Feast